Dating App Profile Optimization Tips for 2026

 - Photo 2: full-body or lifestyle shot that shows context.

-- Photo 3: activity, hobby, travel, or social proof.
+- Photo 3: activity, hobby, travel, pet, food, or social proof.

 - Photo 4: a warmer detail that gives someone something to ask about.